kalogeropo/City_simulation/README.md

       * Observe the resulted coloured map.

-      * Choose an area and a walkin radius where he wishes to park.
+      * Choose an area and a walking radius where he wishes to park.

 ###### Known Issues(ToDo)